trothr/xmitmsgx/README.md

 The message file source format is the same as that of CMS except it does not have to be pre-processed.

+NOTE: <br/>
+The home for this project has moved to https://github.com/trothtech/xmm/

+The source archive and related artifacts, such as the PGP siguatnre, can be downloaded from http://www.casita.net/pub/xmm/

 ## Rationale

 Application messages in context can be referenced by number.